samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 When the work is done, all the painted objects and terrain features become real.
 Thus, painting a door on a wall creates an actual door, which can be opened to whatever is beyond.
 Painting a pit creates a real pit, the entire depth of which must lie within the 20-foot Cube.

-No object created by a pot of pigment can have a value greater than 25 GP, and the total value of all objects created by a pot of pigment can’t exceed 500 GP.
-If you paint objects of greater value (such as a large pile of gold), they look authentic, but close inspection reveals they’re made from paste, cookies, or some other worthless material.
+No object created by a pot of pigment can have a value greater than 25 GP, and the total value of all objects created by a pot of pigment can't exceed 500 GP.
+If you paint objects of greater value (such as a large pile of gold), they look authentic, but close inspection reveals they're made from paste, cookies, or some other worthless material.

 If you paint a form of energy such as fire or lightning, the energy dissipates as soon as you complete the painting, doing no harm.